nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * 1a.
 No keywords are provided
     * 1a1.
 ConnectUS displays error message

     Use case ends

 * 1b.
-User requests to find a contact by tag
+User requests to find a contact by specific tag type
   * 1b1.
 ConnectUS displays confirmation message
   * 1b2.
-ConnectUS displays all contacts with given tag Use case ends
+ConnectUS displays all contacts with given tag type

+  Use case ends

 * 1c.
-User requests to find a contact by contact information
+User requests to find a contact by specific contact information fields
   * 1c1.
 ConnectUS displays confirmation message
   * 1c2.
-ConnectUS displays all contacts with given confirmation message Use case ends
+ConnectUS displays all contacts with given contact information fields

+  Use case ends

-**Use case: List all contacts**
+**UC07: List all contacts**

 **MSS**